Tulane University: Uptown

 Tulane's primary campus is located in Uptown New Orleans on St. Charles Avenue, directly opposite Audubon Park, and extends north to South Claiborne Avenue through Freret and Willow Street.
 The campus is known colloquially as the Uptown or St. Charles campus.
 It was established in the 1890s and occupies more than 110 acre of land.
 The campus is known both for its large live oak trees as well as its architecturally historic buildings.
 It has been listed on the National Register of Historic Places since 1978.
 The campus architecture consists of several styles, including Richardsonian Romanesque, Elizabethan, Italian Renaissance, Mid-Century Modern, and contemporary styles.
 The front campus buildings use Indiana White Limestone or orange brick for exteriors, while the middle campus buildings are mostly adorned in red St. Joe brick, the staple of Newcomb College Campus buildings.
 Loyola University is directly adjacent to Tulane, on the downriver side.
 Audubon Place, where the President of Tulane resides, is on the upriver side.
 The President's residence is the former home of "banana king" Sam Zemurray, who donated it in his will.

 The centerpiece of the Gibson Quad is the first academic building built on campus, Gibson Hall, in 1894.
 The School of Architecture is also located on the oldest section of the campus, occupying the Richardson Memorial Building.
 The middle of the campus, between Feret and Willow Streets, and bisected by McAlister Place and Newcomb Place, serves as the center of campus activities.
 The Lavin-Bernick Center for University Life, Devlin Fieldhouse, McAlister Auditorium, Howard-Tilton Memorial Library, and most of the student residence halls and academic buildings populate the center of campus.

-The Howard-Tilton Memorial Library was under construction from 2013 to 2016.
-The library now has two additional floors including the Rare Books room.
+The Howard-Tilton Memorial Library is located on Freret Street.
+It was under construction from 2013 to 2016, but it now has two additional floors, as well as a Rare Books room.
 The facilities for the Freeman School of Business line McAlister Place and sit next to the Tulane University Law School.
-The middle campus is also home to the historic Newcomb College Campus, which sits between Newcomb Place and Broadway.
+The center of campus is also home to the historic Newcomb College Campus, which sits between Newcomb Place and Broadway.
 The Newcomb campus was designed by New York architect James Gamble Rogers, noted for his work with Yale University's campus.
 The Newcomb campus is home to Tulane's performing and fine arts venues.